ibm-cloud-docs/devsecops/devsecops-get-public-key.md

 ## Getting a GPG public key by using the continuous integration (CI) pipeline
 {: #devsecops-publickey-ci}

-1. To get a public key, add the environment variable `print-code-signing-certificate` with a value of 1 in your CI pipeline.
+1. To get a public key, add the environment variable `print-code-signing-public-key` with a value of 1 in your CI pipeline.
 After you run the CI pipeline, the GPG public key is printed on the console in the `build-sign-artifact` stage.
 You can then copy the public key into a file and encode it in base64 format by running the following command:

     ```bash
     cat copied_key.txt | base64